-There are around 65 notations (doublings) before waves, particles, and fluctuations.
-Sixty-five successive doublings of the Planck Length and Planck Time are enough space and time to do a lot of mathematics-and-geometry, but key leaders within the academic-intellectual community think it’s too small for much of anything.
+There are around 64 notations (doublings) before waves, particles, and fluctuations.
+Sixty-four successive doublings of the Planck Length and Planck Time are enough space and time to do a lot of mathematics-and-geometry, but key leaders within the academic-intellectual community think it’s too small for much of anything.

 The First Three Minutes.3 In this 1976 book Steven Weinberg begins his study of the universe at about 1/100 of a second after the big bang.
 That is Notation-138 within our horizontally-scrolled chart.
 There are 202 base-2 notations or doublings from Planck Time, the very first infinitesimal moment of the universe, to this very day.
 And, yes, there are just 202 simple doublings.

 We all know that life is about doublings.
 Every living thing doubles in some special way.
 Yet, Weinberg could not explore from Notation-1 to Notation-137.
 Though the Planck units have been around since 1899, that progression of Planck doublings did not come out until 2011.
-To date, we know of no other model of the universe that relies exclusively on the Planck base units initially manifest as an infinitesimal sphere.
+To date, we know of no other model of the universe that starts and builds on the Planck base units initially manifest as an infinitesimal sphere.